Guidelines for the BrokerCheck Dispute Process

 - involve information contained in the Central Registration Depository (CRD®) that is not disclosed through BrokerCheck.

-If FINRA determines that a dispute is eligible for investigation, FINRA will, unless the matter involves a court order to expunge information, add a notation to the eligible party’s BrokerCheck report stating that the matter is under dispute.
+If FINRA determines that a dispute is eligible for investigation, FINRA will add a notation to the eligible party’s BrokerCheck report stating that the matter is under dispute (unless the matter involves a court order to expunge information).
 If the dispute form and documentation that the eligible party submits are sufficient to change the information that is the subject of the dispute, FINRA will make the appropriate change.

 Once the investigation is concluded, FINRA will notify the eligible party in writing that the investigation resulted in a determination that: